 A non-essential amino acid (meaning that our body can produce it) that's also one of the major building blocks of collagen.
 It is thought to be able to improve wrinkles when combined with other amino acids, glycine and leucine.
 Amino acids are a class of ingredients.
 They can also be found on ingredients lists as acetyl glucosamine,acetyl tyrosinamide, alanine, arginine hcl, arginine pca, histidine, isoleucine, leucine, lysine, phenylalanine, serine, taurine, threonine and valine and yeast amino acids.

-It's a branched chain amino acid that is claimed to enhance energy, increase endurance and aid in muscle tissue recovery and repair when taken as a supplement.
-In skincare, Valine helps to keep the skin hydrated and to protect against external aggressors.
+Serine is a non-essential amino acid and serves as a water-binding ingredient.
+It's great for moisturising dry and dehydrated skin and serves as an antioxidant against external factors.
 Amino acids are a class of ingredients.
-They can also be found on ingredients lists as acetyl glucosamine,acetyl tyrosinamide, alanine, arginine hcl, arginine pca, histidine, isoleucine, leucine, lysine, proline, serine and valine and yeast amino acids.
+They can also be found on ingredients lists as acetyl glucosamine,acetyl tyrosinamide, alanine, arginine hcl, arginine pca, histidine, isoleucine, leucine, lysine, proline, serine, taurine, threonine and valine and yeast amino acids.